anudit/eauth-eip/README.md

 ## Motivation

-1. An Ethereum based Web3 Login to the Web2 world enabling any applicaion to have support for Authentication via Decentralized Identities.
+1. An Ethereum based Web3 Login to the Web2 world enabling any application to have support for Authentication via Decentralized Identities.
 2. A Single Sign-On approach enabling users to have a single authentication method that works across all sites.
 3. ENS enables users to register a Web3 username that wraps multiple identities across web2 and web3, can point to a decentralized website all without touching a single centralized service and then hold custody of it themselves in their Ethereum account.